revjtanton/revjtanton.github.io/_posts/2015-10-17-alexa-launch-iris-bridge.md

 Anyway moving on to *IrisSkill.js*.
 This was my first time working with Node.js so my code is probably not great, but it works.
 Instead of disecting it piece by piece I'll just put it all out there.
 Here you go!

 {% highlight javascript %}/**
- * This is the meat of what connects to IrisConnect
- */

 /**
- * Set your username and password
- */
-var USERNAME = '';
+ * Here we're setting some values for use later.
+These are your Iris credentials and some stuff we're pulling in from Node */ var USERNAME = '';
 var PASSWORD = '';